State Summary

 Redistricting Cases in Washington

-PENDING - Federal court challenge to state legislative maps: alleged violation of Voting Rights Act
+Federal court struck state legislative district and drew remedy: alleged violation of Voting Rights Act

-PENDING - Federal court challenge to state legislative maps: alleged improper use of race
+Federal court rejected challenge to state legislative maps: alleged improper use of race